 Professor of English and Director of Writing Across the Curriculum.
 Formerly Director of Composition at Drew, Dr. Jamieson has also served as chair of the English Department.
 She earned her doctorate in the department of English, General Literature and Rhetoric at Binghamton University in 1991.
 Her research interests include Writing Studies, Writing Across the Curriculum (WAC), writing theory and pedagogy, the emerging writing major, creative non-fiction, writing and social media, and information literacy.
 She is one of two principal researchers of the Citation Project (a multi-site, multi-year, quantitative and qualitative study of student source-use practices).

-She is currently at work on a book about student source use, Stuggling with Sources (with Rebecca Moore Howard, Parlor Press, 2014), and two edited collections, Researching Research: Transcontextual Methods for Understanding Conceptualizations, Contexts, and Challenges of Student Source Use and Information Literacy—Not Just for Librarians: Issues in Assessment, Teaching, and Application.
+She is currently at work on a book about student source use, Stuggling with Sources (with Rebecca Moore Howard, Parlor Press, 2014), and two edited collections, Researching Research: Transcontextual Methods for Understanding Student Source Use and Information Literacy—Not Just for Librarians: Issues in Assessment, Teaching, and Application.
 Previous publications include the edited collection Coming of Age: The Advanced Undergraduate Writing Curriculum (Winner of the Council of Writing Program Administrators’ Best Book of 2000-2001 Award), and The Bedford Guide to Teaching Writing in the Disciplines: An Instructor’s Desk Reference.
 She has several chapters in edited collections, and her most recent journal article was in ATD-Across the Disciplines.
 (For details see full cv).

-Associate Professor of English, First Year Writing Coordinator and Writing Center Director, and Associate Dean of Academic Services.
+Associate Professor of English, First Year Writing Coordinator, and Writing Center Director.
 Dr. Nicolas earned her doctorate in English (rhetoric/composition) from The Ohio State University in 2002.
 Her research interests include: writing center and WAC studies, feminist theory, qualitative research methodologies, and pedagogy.